boltops-tools/kubes/docs/_docs/helpers/google.md

     gcloud auth application-default login

-This generates a to use for Application Default Credentials at `.config/gcloud/application_default_credentials.json`.
+This generates an Application Default Credentials at `.config/gcloud/application_default_credentials.json`.
 Note, make sure that `GOOGLE_APPLICATION_CREDENTIALS` is not set or else the `application_default_credentials.json` will not be used.
 Also, will print a warning to use a service account instead.
 You can suppress that warning with this:

 .bash_profile